Washington, DC Highway Accident Lawyer

 Distracted Driving

 Distracted driving is a leading cause of many highway accidents.
-A myriad of things vie for a driver’s attention while on the road, but choosing to focus on the wrong thing can lead to devastating car crashes and ultimately fatalities.
+Drivers can become distracted by many things on the road, but taking their attention away from driving can lead to serious accidents and even fatal crashes.
 Common distractions while driving include:

 • Texting, talking on the phone or otherwise looking at a cell phone